kbsimms/ijab2025_econ/README.md

 - **Example:** If policies NS1A, NS1B, and NS1C exist, only one of these three can be selected
 - **Purpose:** Ensures coherent national security strategy by preventing contradictory policy selections

-### 3. Two-Stage Optimization
+### 3. Three-Stage Optimization

-All scripts use a sophisticated two-stage approach:
+All scripts use a sophisticated three-stage approach:

 - **Stage 1:** Find the maximum achievable GDP growth given all constraints
-- **Stage 2:** Among solutions achieving optimal GDP, select the best according to secondary criteria (varies by script)
+- **Stage 2:** Among solutions achieving optimal GDP, select those that create the most jobs (maximize employment)
+- **Stage 3:** Among solutions with optimal GDP and jobs, select the one with highest revenue surplus (maximize fiscal conservatism)

+This hierarchical optimization ensures the solution is optimal across multiple dimensions: economic growth, employment, and fiscal responsibility.

 ### 4. Consistent Column Naming